 Some recent trips have included sea kayaking in the Bahamas; hiking in Moab and Arches National Park; climbing and hiking in Joshua Tree National Park and Red Rock Canyon; winter camping in the White Mountains; and backpacking in the White Mountains.

 Program Registration Instructions

 Students may register online for the after-school activities through their myMilton page during the sign-up periods.
 Course instructors will contact students who register for the course prior to the start of the class.
 Many courses fill quickly and have waiting lists.
 Each course earns one season of PE credit.
 Trips are announced weekly and are open to all students.
 Sign-up sheets are posted each week.
 Students must have an up-to-date permission form on file to participate.
-For more information please contact the program director, Kendall Chun, at 617-898-2331 or email@example.com.
+For more information please contact the program director at email@example.com.